Understanding Binary Patch Diffing

 2 Create the Modified Binary File

-Create modified.bin with changes.
-We'll alter the message from "cannot be run" to "must not run" and add some padding.
+Now build modified.bin with deliberate changes.
+We'll transform the message from "cannot be run" to "must not run" and toss in some padding for good measure.

 3 Generate the Binary Patch